 In this lesson, we'll discuss minimum viable products and how they apply to our capstone projects.

-Spend some time this week brainstorming potential capstone ideas.
-You will be required to submit a capstone project proposal to your instructor by Wednesday of Week 3.
+Spend some time during this course section brainstorming potential capstone ideas.
+You will be required to submit a capstone project proposal to your instructor in the upcoming React with Redux course section.
 This proposal will outline your minimum viable product (MVP) along with the developmental road map you'll follow to create it.

-If you want to look at the proposal form now, see the Independent Capstone Project Proposal lesson.
+If you want to look at the proposal form now and learn about due dates, see the Independent Capstone Project Proposal lesson.
 You are welcome to start putting together your capstone proposal sooner.

 In web development, MVP stands for minimum viable product.
 As the name implies, this is the minimum or most basic version of an application.
 The MVP must solve the problem the application is meant to address - but only in a basic form, without added bells and whistles such as styling, more advanced UI features and other stretch goals.